 So what does all this mean for our customers?

-We believe that FlashForward Capacity Licensing offers unprecedented value for our customers.
-For a recap of the what is included in the program, browse our FlashForward Capacity Licensing page.
+We believe that Capacity Licensing offers unprecedented value for our customers.
+To learn more, browse our Capacity Licensing Information Center.
 And stay tuned to what comes next.
 One thing is for sure, the needs of our customers are unrelenting in their demands for greater flexibility, efficiency, predictability, and scale — from their storage infrastructure and their storage vendor.